jmcarvajalj/interview-questions/questions/react.md

 }, [dependency1, dependency2]);
 ```

+#### Class Components

+- static getDerivedStateFromProps(nextProps, nextState)

+Similar to the mounting phase, this is called before rendering when new props or state are received.
+It's used to update the state based on changes in props.

+- shouldComponentUpdate(nextProps, nextState)

+This method allows you to control whether the component should re-render or not.
+It can be used to optimize performance by preventing unnecessary renders.

+- render()

+Same as in the mounting phase, render is called to describe what the UI of the component should look like.

+- getSnapshotBeforeUpdate(prevProps, prevState)

+This is called right before the changes from the virtual DOM are to be reflected in the actual DOM.
+It allows you to capture some information from the DOM before it is potentially changed.

+- componentDidUpdate(prevProps, prevState, snapshot)

+This is called after the component is updated in the DOM.
+It's a good place to perform side effects like network requests based on changes to props or state.

 ### Unmounting Phase

+#### Functional Components

 - useEffect (cleanup): The cleanup function in useEffect is called when the component is about to be unmounted.